 Professor Hanemann is recognised as one of the world’s leading experts in low grade tumours of the brain and nervous system, which typically affect the young.
-April is a former Sociology student from Plymouth University and graduated last year.
-Both were part of the team that resulted in Plymouth University Peninsula Schools of Medicine and Dentistry being adopted as one of four Brain Tumour Research Centres of Excellence.
+April is a former Sociology student from University of Plymouth and graduated last year.
+Both were part of the team that resulted in University of Plymouth's Faculty of Medicine and Dentistry being adopted as one of four Brain Tumour Research Centres of Excellence.

 The report, an update to the groundbreaking National Research Funding report issued by the charity in July last year, presents new stark facts about the impact of the disease.
 Startlingly, one in 50 people who die under the age of 60 years are dying from brain cancer.
 And, just as shockingly, 71 per cent of those who die of a brain tumour will be under 75 years old, compared to 47 per cent for all cancers.